PhilliprBurwell/Software-Installation-Troubleshooting-in-Office-365/README.md

 <img width="760" alt="image" src="https://github.com/user-attachments/assets/b61cc2b8-2116-4503-ad1b-33e230b472c5" />

 #2.
 Installing the Netgear A6100 Drivers - After downloading the driver package, I ran the installation executable and followed the guided setup.
 I unziped the Netgear A1600 files and downloaded the standalone file.
 Once installed, I safely removed the Ethernet connection and connected the Netgear A6100 USB WiFi adapter to an available USB port.
-Windows recognized the adapter, and the driver initialized the wireless connection module.
+I checked if windows recognized the adapter through device manager, and I checked for updates aswell and it was up to date.

       (Image 1)
 <img width="266" alt="image" src="https://github.com/user-attachments/assets/db121d53-7101-41e4-801b-f9431b3ca253" />

 (Image 2)